 Having a loved one pass can be extremely painful, even more so if it’s in the knowledge that it could have been avoided if somebody hadn’t acted negligently or in an intentionally wrongful way.
 If you have sadly lost a loved one, not only are you left with the grief, but you may also be left with unexpected funeral costs and a fear of the financial future.
 In the case of an untimely passing, then you, as their family, may be able to file a wrongful death lawsuit that will provide compensation, which can help you in this difficult time.
 In order to pursue a Fort Myers wrongful death lawsuit, you will need the aid of a wrongful death attorney.

 If you have suffered a wrongful death in your family in the Fort Myers or wider South Florida area, then contact The Law Place today.
-Our team of wrongful death lawyers has 75 years of combined experience in dealing with cases such as your own.
+Our team of experienced wrongful death lawyers has 75 years of combined experience in dealing with cases such as your own.
 We are dedicated to helping families recover financially after the unfortunate passing of a loved one.
 Contact an attorney on our team to organize a free consultation by calling our toll-free number, (941) 444-4444; phone lines are open 24/7.

 Wrongful death is defined by the Legal Information Institute as “a death caused by the wrongful act of another, either accidentally or intentionally.”